-To aid PSA users, we have provided AOTF functions as ancillary products.
-There is one product for each diffraction order, containing wavenumbers and normalised AOTF function.
-When ready, we will provide a bad pixel map for SO and LNO in the appropriate binned format (corresponding to the detector rows binned during a science observation.
+AOTF functions: there will be one product for each diffraction order, containing wavenumbers and a normalised AOTF function.

+Bad pixel maps for SO and LNO in the appropriate binned format (corresponding to the detector rows binned during a science observation.